canferman/woocommerce_sehir_ilce_acilirmenu/README.md

-# States, Cities, and Places for Woocommerce
+# Şehirler ve ilçeler Açılır Menüsü / Woocommerce

 Wordpress plugin that shows dropdowns for State and City Select for woocomerce